 Immediately to the west of Wat Pho just opposite Tha Tien pier, is another one of Bangkok’s most well-known landmarks.
 Wat Arun, also known as the Temple of Dawn, consists of a large central tower and flanked by four smaller ones on each side.
 The grey-ish appearance of the temple makes it seem like it’s constructed from the same material as the likes of the Ayuthaya temples but it’s actually a lot more ornate than that when inspected closely.
 The material is actually Chinese porcelain.
 Visitors are able to enter for a fee whenever the temple is not under renovation.
 It is well worth the short trip across the river to see this temple up close.
 I would also recommend checking this temple out during sunset when it is floodlit.

 Tip: While it may look fun to ride on a tuktuk especially for first-timers to Bangkok, do note that the price can easily exceed that of a taxi.
+For a truly cheap ride around town, try the moto taxis which you can also book on Grab.
+You’ll also get to beat the traffic jams this way.

 Ong Ang Canal